antvis/G6/docs/manual/FAQ/upgradeGuide.en.md

 ## The Built Outcomes of esm and commonjs
 The built outcomes of esm and commonjs do not support layouts with Web-Worker.

+## The Built Outcomes
+G6 3.3.0 supports three build outcomes:
+- lib: commonjs;
+- es: esm;
+- dist: umd.

+`import G6 from '@antv/g6'` default use lib outcomes。

+The built outcomes of esm and commonjs do not support layouts with Web-Worker.

+if you want to support layouts with Web-Worker, please use the file of [CDN](https://gw.alipayobjects.com/os/antv/pkg/_antv.g6-3.3.1/dist/g6.min.js).

 ## Util

 - You don't need export @antv/util again after importing @antv/util in G6.
 The methods in @antv/util can be used directly;